EVERYONE TELLS

 — If NO – do I know what’s wrong with the ‘picture’ the other person presented?

 • If I’m confused or ambivalent, it’s appropriate to go to others I trust to process the event & think thru the best way to proceed.
-I may also need time to gather factual info to back up my legitimate points
+I may also need time to gather factual info to back up my legitimate opinion

 9. If it’s an inappropriate relationship – for me – what price am I paying for staying?